Alexiush/LOGQ/docs/logical_querying.md

 ### Negate function

-Negate function replaces backtrack iterator with it's negated version - now it needs to check if statement can't be proved - all available options must return false:
+Negate function replaces backtrack iterator with it's negated version - now it needs to check if the statement can't be proved - all available options must return false:

 ```cs
 LogicalQuery query = new LogicalQuery()